Bureau of the Census, Commerce.

 2. Members are appointed to the nine-member Committee for a period of three years.
 Members will be reevaluated at the conclusion of the three-year term with the prospect of renewal, pending Advisory Committee needs and the Secretary's concurrence.
 Committee members are selected in accordance with applicable Department of Commerce guidelines.
-The Committee aims to have a balanced representation, considering such factors as geography, gender, technical expertise, community involvement, and knowledge of census procedures and activities.
+The Committee aims to have a balanced representation, considering such factors as geography, gender, and technical expertise, community involvement and knowledge of census procedures and activities.
 The Committee aims to include members from diverse backgrounds, including state and local governments, academia, media, research, community-based organizations, and the private sector.
-No employee of the federal government can serve as a member of the Committee.
+No employee of the Federal government can serve as a member of the Committee, nor can a member serve on existing census consultation or advisory groups.
 Meeting attendance and active participation in the activities of the Advisory Committee are essential for sustained Committee membership.

 1. Nominations are requested as described above.

 2. Nominees should have expertise and knowledge of the cultural patterns and issues and/or data needs of Asian communities.
-Such knowledge and expertise are needed to provide advice and recommendations to the Census Bureau on how best to enumerate the Asian population and obtain complete and accurate data on this population.
+Such knowledge and expertise are needed to provide advice and recommendations to the Census Bureau on how best to enumerate the Asian population and obtain complete and accurate data on these populations.
 Individuals, groups, or organizations may submit nominations on behalf of a potential candidate.
-A summary of the candidate's qualifications (resume or curriculum vitae) must be included with the nomination letter.
+A summary of the candidate's qualifications (resumé or Start Printed Page 15291curriculum vitae) must be included along with the nomination letter.
 Nominees must have the ability to participate in Advisory Committee meetings and tasks.
-Besides Committee meetings, active participation may include Committee assignments and participation in conference calls and working groups.
+Besides Committee meetings, active participation may include committee assignments and participation in conference calls and working groups.